arrowban/sveltekit-pocketbase-turborepo-template/README.md

 ## Getting started

-Clone the template using the "use this template" button on GitHub, or run the following commands:
+Create a new repository with the "use this template" button on GitHub, or run the following commands:

 ```sh
 git clone --depth=1 --branch=main https://github.com/arrowban/sveltekit-pocketbase-turborepo-template.git my-app